diegoami/DA_ML_Capstone/README.md

 ## Solution Statement

-The full solution should be able to recognize scenes in videos and write down the time intervals of scenes that have been recognized, along with the probability for each category.
+The ideal solution should be able to recognize scenes in videos and write down the time intervals of scenes that have been recognized, along with the probability for each category.

 To allow for that, I will create a model based on CNNs identifying the category probabilities of static images extracted from videos.
 There is enough information on most images to identify the scene type.